EVERY SCOUT DESERVES A TRAINED LEADER …

 Fast Start Training

-The first step for any new adult volunteer in our Pack, no matter what the position may be.
+The first step for any new adult volunteer in our Troop, no matter what the position may be.
 The Fast Start training is short and should be taken as soon as possible after you have accepted a leadership position.
 The Fast Start program has been designed to provide an immediate comfort level for new leaders and enables them to say, ‘I can do this!’, but it should be soon followed by more comprehensive training.
 This should be taken every time you take on a new leadership position.
 In fact, since these are so short, why not take them all!
 Boy Scout Fast Start Training.

 Youth Protection Training